 2. Seated Tricep Extension AWAY From Torso

-a.
-This movement is THE BEST exercise for targeting the medial head.
-It responds very well to higher reps and long TuT.
+- This movement is THE BEST exercise for targeting the medial head.
+It responds very well to higher reps and long time under tension.

 3. DB Seated BANDED Tricep Extension

 - Another great movement that targets the long and lateral head on the finish of the movement.
 The band will stimulate massive recruitment at the top of the exercise.